zshi719/2025-Data-24100/class_notes/06_flask_1.md

 # Flask

+CHANGE THE BELOW TO PYTHON APP.PY AND NOT FLASK.APP WHICH REQUIRES ADDITIONAL ENV VARS.
+ALSO FIX ALL OF THIS GOING FORWARD.

 - During todays' class we will build a simple `Flask` server.
 - There are many different web server frame works that we could use.
 In the Python world `Django` and `FastAPI` are two that currently have a lot of mind share.
 - `Flask` is a light weight and relatively simple package in Python.
 While `Django` is much more full featured and `FastAPI` is more performant, `Flask` offers a nice goldilocks version of a web server.